-Describe threshold factors and grant size limits.
-While applications for TDHCA ESG funds may request funds for multiple service component, each service type proposed in an application is individually considered for an award of funds.
+Describe threshold While applications for TDHCA ESG funds may request funds for factors and grant size multiple service component, each service type proposed in an limits. application is individually considered for an award of funds.
 Applicants will be awarded an amount not to exceed an amount set forth in the program rules or NOFA for street outreach activities, rapid re-housing, homeless prevention, and emergency shelter activities.
 Funds for HMIS are limited to 12% of the amount awarded for Street Outreach, Emergency Shelter, Rapid Rehousing, and Homeless Prevention, and funds for administration are limited to 3% of these amounts.
 Threshold requirements include current status of required single audits and submission of an audit certification form; information necessary to conduct a previous participation review, and documentation sufficient to determine that the subrecipient has adequate capacity to administer the ESG funds, including but not limited to timely reporting.
-What are the outcome measures expected as a result of the method of distribution?
-The expected outcome is that funds will be awarded to organizations that have the administrative and performance capacity to provide the services needed in their communities, with a broad distribution of funding to reach as many areas of the state with quality services as possible.
-19 State Program Name: Texas HOPWA Program Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
-DSHS administers the program, which is funded by annual formula grants from HUD.
-DSHS contracts with AAs in six Ryan White Part B HIV Planning Areas encompassing 26 HIV Service Delivery Areas (HSDAs).
+What are the outcome The expected outcome is that funds will be awarded to measures expected as a organizations that have the administrative and performance result of the method of capacity to provide the services needed in their communities, distribution? with a broad distribution of funding to reach as many areas of the state with quality services as possible.
+19 State Program Name: Texas HOPWA Program Funding Sources: HOPWA Describe the state DSHS administers the program, which is funded by annual formula program addressed by grants from HUD.
+DSHS contracts with AAs in six Ryan White Part the Method of B HIV Planning Areas encompassing 26 HIV Service Delivery Areas Distribution.
+(HSDAs).
 AAs subcontract with Project Sponsors in each HSDA for statewide service delivery.
 The DSHS HOPWA Program serves all counties in Texas.
 DSHS selects AAs through a combination of competitive Requests for Proposals (RFP) and intergovernmental agency contracts.
 AAs act as an administrative arm for DSHS, with DSHS oversight, by administering the HOPWA program locally for a five-year project period.